esp8266/Arduino/doc/faq/a05-board-generator.rst

 * increase available flash space by disabling floats in ``*printf`` functions

-* enable WPS which is now disabled by default (at the cost of a smaller heap by ~4KB)

 * change led pin ``LED_BUILTIN`` for the two generic boards

 * change the default lwIP version (1.4 or 2)